maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 ```

 4) Click shift+alt to focus on "Class" input

+5) You need to do this each time you reload the page Webflow designer interface, but you don't need to remember the code.
+You can simply hit the arrow up to reuse the last command.

+6) TIP: You can also save this as a snippet in Chrome "Sources".
+Right click in the Snippets tab and choose "New"

+## How to use shortcuts?

+Simply click shift+alt to focus on the class.
+Note how useful this is when adding new elements.

 ## Additional info
 * This snippet loads the jQuery Hotkeys library